abdulsamie10/EmojifyAI/README.md

 EmojifyAI is a Python package that suggests relevant emojis for a given input sentence using natural language processing techniques.
 It employs the BERT model to generate embeddings for the input sentence and the emojis' descriptions, and then finds the most similar emojis using cosine similarity.

 ### Installation
-To use EmojifyAI, you need to have the following libraries installed:
+To use EmojifyAI, you need to have the following libraries installed with Python 3.11:
   1. `transformers`
   2. `torch`
   3. `nltk`